csc-training/mpi-introduction/docs/quizzes/day1-summary.md

 1. What is MPI?

-(A.) the Messagee Passing intertace
+A. the Messagee Passing intertace
 B. the Miami Police Investigators
 C. the Minimal Polynomial instantiation
 D. the Millipede Podiatry institution
-(E.) a way of doing distributed memory parallel programming
+E. a way of doing distributed memory parallel programming

+Correct: A, E

 2. To compile and run an MPl program requires

 A. special compilers
-(B.) special libraries
+B. special libraries
 C. a special parallel computer
 D. a special operating system
-(E.) a launcher program and runtime system
+E. a launcher program and runtime system

+Correct: B, E

  MPI is a library and therefore requires no special compiler support:
  MPI “compilers“ such as mpicc/mpif90 are just convenient wrappers